arunkumarchauhan/novastrid/README.md

 - Browse to upload tested on android and web(chrome)

--Download file have been tested on android and web(chrome)
+- Download file have been tested on android and web(chrome)